 “Only when I got up, I went into the living room.
 No Ethel on the couch.
 There wasn’t anybody else in the apartment, just my parents and me.
 She wasn’t there.
 She never had been there.
 I didn’t have to ask.
 I remembered.
 I knew that Aunt Ethel had been killed in a crash on a Los Angeles freeway six weeks ago, coming home after seeing a lawyer about getting a divorce.
 We had got the news by telegram.
 The whole dream was just sort of reliving something like what had actually happened.
 Only it hadn’t happened.
 Until the dream.
 I mean, I also knew that she’d been living with us, sleeping on the couch in the living room, until last night.”
 (14)

 Orr remembers both versions of events—his aunt living with them for weeks and having been dead for weeks—because he was the only one “there … at the moment of the change.”
 (14) When he begins to dream under the doctor’s supervision, Haber is also “there,” so he can also remember both realities.
-But unlike Orr, Haber doesn’t feel at all conflicted or out of control; he believes he can create a better world by guiding Orr’s dreams.
+But unlike Orr, Haber doesn’t feel conflicted or fearful; he believes he can create a better world by guiding Orr’s dreams.

 This is where the science fiction comes in.
 Haber has developed a machine that allows him to hypnotize Orr and shape his “effective” dreams (effective is the word given to Orr’s world-changing dreams).
 Before his sessions with Haber, Orr had effective dreams rarely, but begins having them regularly under Haber’s supervision.
 While Orr doesn’t want to dream effectively, he has no defense against Haber’s machine.

 As much as I enjoyed this book and the way it was written, the actual reading experience verged on stressful and unpleasant.
-Though Haber claims that he wants to improve the world, he’s more interested in his own power and shows little concern for Orr’s wellbeing.
-While Orr is pitiable and too easy to push around, Haber’s treatment of him is disturbing.
+Though Haber claims that he wants to improve the world, he’s more interested in his own power than Orr’s wellbeing.
+Orr is pitiable and too easy to push around, but Haber’s treatment of him is disturbing.
 I’m still terrified of Nurse Ratched after reading One Flew Over the Cuckoo’s Nest decades ago.
-Even within a fictional setting, medical professionals who use their position to abuse the patients entrusted to their care is viscerally terrifying.
+Even within a fictional setting, medical professionals who abuse the patients in their care are viscerally terrifying.
 Haber tickled my old Nurse-Ratched fears as I read.
-He makes it clear to Orr that his consent doesn’t matter for these experiments.
-As a respected doctor, it would be easy for Haber to commit Orr to his care and force the “treatments” for his “insanity.”
-The narrative shifts around as it juggles Orr’s memories of multiple pasts, and the jumps between rapidly changing realities make Haber seem more fearsome and powerful.
+He explains to Orr that his consent doesn’t matter.
+As a respected doctor, he could commit Orr to his care and force “treatments” for his “insanity.”
+The narrative shifts around as it juggles Orr’s memories of multiple pasts, and the jumps between rapidly changing realities make Haber increasingly fearsome and powerful.